The 47 American Burger Spots You Need to Try Right Now

-These days it's difficult NOT to find yourself in the general vicinity of an outstanding burger.
-Americans' love of all forms of beef between buns has grown so passionate that it seems like every restaurant that opens feels compelled to put a burger on its menu.
-That's fantastic and all, but there are times when some $18 chef-driven creation (even if it tastes incredible) just won't do and you want something crafted in a place that lives and breathes ground meat.
-In short, you want a burger joint.
+These days, it’s difficult not to find yourself in the general vicinity of an outstanding burger.
+Americans’ love of all forms of beef between buns has grown so passionate that it seems like every restaurant that opens feels compelled to put a burger on its menu.
+That’s fantastic and all, and we want to recognize some new additions to the scene (including some that were born out of the pandemic) but also pay proper credit to longtime joints that have lived and breathed ground meat for generations.
+From smashed patties to towering toppings, here are our picks for the best burgers in America.

 Bill's Hamburgers | Los Angeles, California